Major League Baseball rivalries: Los Angeles Dodgers vs. San Francisco Giants

-The Dodgers–Giants rivalry began in the late 19th century when both clubs were based in New York City, with the Dodgers playing in Brooklyn and the Giants playing at the Polo Grounds in Manhattan.
+The Dodgers–Giants rivalry is one of the oldest, fiercest, and most competitive rivalries in professional sports.
+It began in the late 19th century when both clubs were based in New York City, with the Dodgers playing at Ebbets Field in Brooklyn and the Giants at the Polo Grounds in Manhattan.
 After the 1957 season, Dodgers owner Walter O'Malley decided to move the team to Los Angeles for financial reasons, among others.
 Along the way, he managed to convince Giants owner Horace Stoneham (who was considering moving his team to Minnesota) to preserve the rivalry by bringing his team to California as well.
 New York baseball fans were stunned and heartbroken by the move.
 Given that the cities of Los Angeles and San Francisco have long been competitors in economic, cultural, and political arenas, the new venue in California became fertile ground for its transplantation.

 Each team's ability to have endured for over a century while leaping across an entire continent, as well as the rivalry's growth in intensity from a cross-city to a cross-state engagement, have led to the rivalry being considered one of the greatest in sports history.

-Unlike many other historic baseball match-ups in which one team remains dominant for most of their history, the Dodgers–Giants rivalry has exhibited a persistent balance in the respective successes of the two teams.
-While the Giants have more wins, and World Series titles in franchise history, the Dodgers have won the National League West twenty times compared to the Giants' eight, and a National League best twenty-four league pennants.
-The 2014 World Series was the Giants' third championship since moving to California, while the Dodgers' have won six, the most recent in the 2020 World Series.
-The 2021 NLDS marked the first time the two teams has ever played each other in the postseason with Los Angeles beating San Francisco in a winner-take-all Game 5.
+Unlike many other historic baseball match-ups in which one team remains dominant for most of their history, the Dodgers–Giants rivalry has exhibited a persistent balance in the respective successes of the two teams, and remains immensely fierce today.
+As of the conclusion of the 2024 season, the teams have faced each other 2,585 times since 1889 (including playoffs), with the Giants leading the all-time series by just four games (1,286 to 1,282 with 17 ties).
+The Giants have won eight titles compared to nine by the Dodgers, and the teams rank first and second all-time in National League pennants (26 for the Dodgers and 23 for the Giants).
+Across all of Major League Baseball, the two franchises have more wins all-time than any other teams (Giants ranked first, Dodgers second).

+Since moving to California, the Dodgers hold the edge in pennants (14–6) and World Series titles (8–3).
+For all their history, the 2021 NLDS marked the first time the two teams had ever played each other in the postseason, with Los Angeles beating San Francisco in a winner-takes-all Game 5.